JeroenBoersma/docker-compose-development/README.md

 ## MailHog

-We use [Mailhog](https://github.com/mailhog/MailHog) to catch all outgoing e-mail(if you aren't using an external API).
+We use [Mailhog](https://github.com/mailhog/MailHog) to catch all outgoing e-mail (as long as you aren't using an external API).
 You can even release the e-mail to a real mailserver, just click the release button in Mailhog you can setup and presto.
 Goto http://mail.dev/ to see all catched mail.

 ## Redis

 To use redis, use `redis` as hostname in the config of your app.

 ## Cron